 In boxing, as in most things in life, it’s quality, not quantity.
-Excitement is the name of the game and the greatest fights are the ones that offer the most intensity and drama, whether they last one round or fifteen.
-But sometimes a pair of gladiators make a joint decision to get the proceedings off to a fiery start, and when that happens, the rest of the match can have a difficult time living up to its beginning.
-Herewith, the most thrilling and action-packed opening rounds ever, the ones that mesmerized us for their full duration, either because they offered 180 seconds of intense two-way fireworks, or shocking shifts in momentum, or both.
+Excitement is the name of the game and the greatest fights are the ones offering the most intensity and drama, whether they last one round or fifteen.
+But sometimes a pair of gladiators make a joint decision to get the proceedings off to a fiery start, and then the rest of the match can have a difficult time living up to the start.
+Herewith, the most thrilling and action-packed opening rounds ever, the ones that mesmerized us either because they offered 180 seconds of intense two-way fireworks, or shocking shifts in momentum, or both.
 Check ’em out:

 12: Joe Frazier RTD7 Jerry Quarry, June 23, 1969: An extraordinary three minutes of non-stop, toe-to-toe warfare marked the beginning of the 1969 Fight Of The Year between Quarry and “Smokin’ Joe” as the heavyweights, both packing deadly punching power, decided to test each other early.
 The entire round could have been contested in a broom closet, as both refused to willingly surrender a single inch of ring space, throwing and catching one huge shot after another, neither having a decided edge in an amazing three minute slugfest.